RyumiJang/RyumiJang.github.io/index.md

 ## Introducing about me

-I am a student studying Computer in CSEE(http://csee.handong.edu/) in _Handong Global University_.
-I am sophomore in university, and I like programming.
+I am a student studying Computer in CSEE(http://csee.handong.edu/) in _Handong Global University_.\n I am sophomore in university, and I like programming.
 Also, I am interested in handling Big data.